zorro191/zorro191.github.io/README.md

-# zorro191.github.io
+# Web-Design-Challenge
-Web_Design Challenge Website
+Web Design Homework - Web Visualization Dashboard (Latitude)

-Created a visualization dashboard website using visualizations we've created in a past assignment.
+created a visualization dashboard website using visualizations we've created in a past assignment.

+The website consist of 7 pages